ccamara/reveal-hugo/content/2019-06-13-accessibility-workshop/_index.md

 * Map capable of:
   - Assessing Zaragoza in terms of accessibility
-  - Providing routing calculations for disabled people in order to improve their authonomy
+  - Providing routing calculations for disabled people in order to improve their autonomy
 - Test a protocol/methodology

 ---